Illinois Compiled Statutes

 (a) the applicant is employed by an employment

 agency, and the application states the name and address of such employment agency; and

 (b) the applicant declares under oath his intention

 that he will complete the examination for the employment agency counselor's license on a date scheduled for such examination by the Department of Labor within 60 days of the date of application.

 Commencing January 1, 1974 the Department shall not issue a license

-to act as an employment counsellor to any person not previously licensed
+to act as an employment counselor to any person not previously licensed

-as such employment counsellor on such date unless he has taken and
+as such employment counselor on such date unless he has taken and

 successfully completed a written examination based upon this Act.
 The